-The success of the FDZ and its importance for the scientific community are not only documented by the high demand on data products of the FDZ as outlined in the sections above.
+The success of the FDZ and its importance for the scientific community are not only documented by the high demand for data products of the FDZ as outlined in the sections above.
 It is also demonstrated by the publications produced using data from the FDZ (see Table 6).
-From 2004 to 2008 the users of the FDZ have produced a total of 341 publications.
-27 of these contributions were published in SSCI (Social Sciences Citation Index) journals and a further 42 in refereed journals.
-Even more publications in SSCI or refereed journals can be expected in the near future due to the large the number of working/discussion papers.
+From 2004 to 2008 the users of the FDZ produced a total of 341 publications.
+Twenty-seven of these contributions were published in SSCI (Social Sciences Citation Index) journals and a further 42 in other refereed journals.
+Because of the large number of working/discussion papers a case can be made that the positive publication trend will continue.

-5 Infrastructural Developments and Research Activities
+5 Infrastructural developments and research activities

-The FDZ works on and innovates its infrastructure continuously in order to optimize ways of data access and data supply.
-Moreover, the FDZ conducts own research on and with its data.
+The FDZ works on and drives innovation in regard to its own infrastructure continuously in order to optimize ways of data access and data supply.
+Moreover, the FDZ conducts its own research on and with its data.
 The aim of this section is to illustrate both the current/future infrastructural developments and the research activities of the FDZ.
 In the first part, current or future projects concerning the infrastructure are described.
 Part two focuses on the research activities, including the development of new datasets.

-5.1 Infrastructural Developments
+5.1 Infrastructural developments

-The first project concentrates on the conception and establishment of a metadata (management) system on international standards.
+The first project concentrates on the conception and establishment of a metadata (management) system based on international standards.
 The data are only of use to researchers if they are documented and if information on the data generating process is available.
-To strengthen the capacity of the FDZ and to facilitate exchange of statistical information, the FDZ in cooperation with the IT department of the IAB (ITM) is developing a metadata specification on international standards.
+To strengthen the capacity of the FDZ and to facilitate exchange of statistical information, the FDZ in cooperation with the IT department of the IAB (ITM) is developing a metadata specification based on international standards.

-Another project focusing on the infrastructural aspects is JoSuA (Job Submission Application)4.
-The FDZ is implementing a more efficient system to run remote data access called JoSuA which was developed by the Institute for the Study of Labor (Institut zur Zukunft der Arbeit, IZA).
+Another project focusing on the infrastructural aspects is JoSuA (Job Submission Application)4, which was developed at the Institute for the Study of Labor (Institut zur Zukunft der Arbeit, IZA).
+The FDZ is implementing this more efficient system to run remote data access.
 As mentioned above, the ideal way of remote data access could not be implemented by the FDZ so far.
-JoSuA is a first step towards this ideal conception of remote data access.
+JoSuA is a first step towards an optimized conception of remote data access.
 With JoSuA the researcher is able to submit syntaxes either by email or using a web interface and to start the evaluation by her-/himself.
-There are no delays because the job was sent at the weekend or at night and the status of the job can be controlled at anytime.
+There are no delays because the job was sent at the weekend or at night and the status of the job can be controlled at any time.
 After the output files have been checked by the FDZ staff, they may be downloaded from the web.